MoonlightCapital/MoonlightBot-docs/support/volunteering.md

 ### Benefits

-- A colourful, prominent role in the server to show everyone you're one of us
+- A colorful, prominent role in the server to show everyone you're one of us
 - MoonlightBot Premium subscription (duration varies based on your contributions)
 - An opportunity to learn how to get the most from MoonlightBot - and many other Discord apps
 - Access to and testing of new features as they are developed